 The collection comprises all the papers that were circulated to the Commission members throughout the three years it was in being.
 They are all numbered and, where appropriate, in sequence.
 There are about five different type of document including background material, minutes of meetings, drafts of the Report, minutes of oral evidence etc.

-This collection is 2 bundles of correspondence relating to the Crichel Down Inquiry from 25th November 1937 to 10th November 1953, letters numbered 1-503.
+These papers are a small collection of correspondence relating to the Crichel Down Inquiry from 25th November 1937 to 10th November 1953.

 Dalton, H. (1887-1962) (in small collection)